 - National Trust property

 When you’re choosing where to place a memorial bench, you’ll need to be granted permission from the local authorities to do so first.
-This could be the local council, churchyard manager, or private land owner if you’d like to place the bench on land owned by another public body or the National Trust.
+This could be the local council, churchyard manager, or private landowner if you’d like to place the bench on land owned by another public body or the National Trust.
+It is important to remember that the rules and regulations surrounding memorial benches will change depending on the area and location you have in mind.

 There may be a cost to be paid to gain permission, so you’ll need to ask about any charges.
 Local authorities will also be able to tell you if there are any limitations as to where you can or cannot place one.